MEET THE PEOPLE – WHO ARE THE PEOPLE BEHIND THE MEXICAN FOOD SCENE IN LONDON PART II

-- Cesar’s has a new found love with Turkish food.
+- Cesar’s has a newfound love for Turkish food.
 He believes some of the dishes are very similar to Mexican food.

-- He thinks that one of the most important ingredients in Mexican food is to put a lot of heart in everything you do.
+- He thinks that one of the most important ingredients in Mexican food is to put a lot of heart into everything you do.